The Challenge of Streamlining Provider Data Management Solutions

 Data is the solution to — and the cause of — healthcare’s biggest problems

-Provider data is the heart of the healthcare industry.
+Provider data management solutions are at the heart of the healthcare industry.
 But as it stands, the process for collecting and maintaining provider data is a significant roadblock to unlocking the full potential of the healthcare ecosystem.
 The lack of a single source of truth, internal accountability structures, and industry-wide data standards contribute to the problem.

 On the surface, this seems like a problem that could be solved easily, right?
 After all, the healthcare industry spends an estimated $2.1 billion annually to maintain provider databases, so accurate and comprehensive provider data is clearly an industry-wide priority.